-The programme is also supporting sector groups and campaigns; this is so they can build capacity and bringing together sector groups and campaigns to support community-led climate action.
+- The programme is also supporting sector groups and campaigns; this is so they can build capacity and bring together sector groups and campaigns to support community-led climate action.

 For us, climate action is about empowerment.
 Climate Action Leeds supports communities to take action that meets the challenges ahead and is based on local needs.
 We want communities to be empowered to take action, build alternatives and learn new skills.

 The key thing is to 'think big, act small and start now'.